chris24sahadeo/PAS/README.md

 # PVA
-A parking validation app for security officers
+A parking authorization app for private parking lots